-Scientists have discovered that there is a complex two-way communication system between the gut and the brain that not only affects our physical health, but our mental health as well.
-The complex interactions of the gut-brain axis (GBA) ensures proper functioning of gastrointestinal homeostasis and impacts our higher cognitive functions.
+Scientists have discovered that there is a complex two-way communication system between the gut and the brain that not only affects our physical health but our mental health as well.
+The complex interactions of the gut-brain axis (GBA) ensure the proper functioning of gastrointestinal homeostasis and impacts our higher cognitive functions.
 Apart from managing & improving gut functions, it also connects the intestinal mechanisms with the brain’s cognitive and emotional centers.

 The impact of the gut brain axis on our mood is perhaps the most surprising element of this connection.
 Science has proven that most of the neurochemicals supply originates in the intestines.
 Around 90 percent of your serotonin and about 50 percent of dopamine is produced by the bacteria in the GI tract.
 However, recently researchers have realized the important role the microbiota play in producing these essential chemicals.

 According to a story published in The New York Times in 2015, microbiologist Mark Lyte of the Texas Tech University Health Sciences Center, along with other experts, discovered that the microbiota secretes various chemicals, but among them, few are similar to the elements “used by our neurons to communicate and regulate mood, like dopamine, serotonin, and gamma-aminobutyric acid (GABA).”
 Lyte added these “appear to play a function in intestinal disorders, which coincide with high levels of major depression and anxiety.”